Snowshoe cat: Coat

-In registries and cat associations, the recognized Snowshoe coat color is point coloration, with a light body color and darker ears, face, legs, and tail.
-The American Cat Fanciers Association recognizes seal point coloration and blue point coloration while the Fédération Internationale Féline recognizes seal, blue, black, chocolate, red, cream, cinnamon, and fawn point coloration.
-Additionally, the FIF recognizes the colors in tortoiseshell, tabby, and tortoiseshell-tabby coat patterns.
-The International Cat Association recognizes all pointed colors.
+In registries and cat associations, the recognised Snowshoe coat color is point coloration, featuring a light body color and darker ears, face, legs, and tail.
+Unlike standard Colorpoint Shorthairs, however, Snowshoe point gradients end in sharply-contrasting white tips on the paws and nose/muzzle.
+The ACFA recognises seal (black) and blue point colouration, while the FIFe recognises seal (black), blue, chocolate, red, cream, cinnamon, and fawn point colouration.
+Additionally, the FIFe recognises the colours in tortoiseshell, tabby, and tortoiseshell-tabby coat patterns.
+TICA recognises all pointed colours.
 Snowshoe kittens are born white, and markings appear within 1 to 3 weeks.
 Each Snowshoe has a pattern unique to the individual cat.

 The Snowshoe's coat should be of medium to short in length, and should be bright and smooth with no noticeable undercoat.
 It is considered a fault within cat associations if the Snowshoe has a plush or double coat.
 The Snowshoe's coat undergoes seasonal changes and does not require much grooming.

 Personality

 Snowshoes are generally affectionate, sweet-tempered, and mellow.
 They enjoy the company of humans and being given attention, and are compatible with children and other pets.
 Snowshoes are very social and docile, and show great devotion and love towards their owners.
 Consequently, the cats of this breed dislike being left alone for long periods of time and are able to cope with working hours better if they have another cat companion.
-Snowshoes may express themselves and their complaints vocally, though their meows are not as loud as the Siamese.
-It is not unusual for a snowshoe to look concerned, they generally have a worried or concerned expression on their face for the majority of the time.
 The cats are also noted as being intelligent; they can learn to open various types of doors, and can be taught tricks, especially fetch.
 Snowshoes also enjoy water, particularly running water, and may on occasion swim.
-Though very active, they are not restless or easily agitated, and they have a fondness for perching in high places.

-Famous Snowshoe cats

-The internet celebrity Grumpy Cat was a mixed-breed cat with possible Snowshoe traces.

-Dusty the Klepto Kitty is a domestic Snowshoe cat burglar from San Mateo, California.
-He earned the nickname Klepto Kitty after bringing home more than 600 items from the gardens he prowled at night.

-Max the Roomba Cat was famous for riding a Roomba vacuum cleaner by his owner in Houston, Texas.
+Health

+In a review of over 5,000 cases of urate urolithiasis the Snowshoe was over-represented, with three recorded cases out of a population of 16.